Get Approved for up to $35,000 in 3 minutes

 • Difficult relations with your employer

-No matter what the reason is, though, it has to be proven to EI to get approval.
-Both you and your employer will submit reasoning for your decision to quit.
+No matter what the reason is, though, it has to be proven to EI for approval.
+Both you and your employer will submit the reasoning for finally deciding to quit.
 From there, the agent will decide on your approval.

 General Requirements for EI Eligibility